TurboTax HelpTurboTax HelpIntuit

 7. When all rental items have been completed, select Done With Rental Income.

-8. If you arrive at the Foreign Income Verification Statement (T1135) screen, provide the information requested about the property cost and reporting method, and complete the T1135 screen(s) that followOn the Rental Summary screen.
+8. If you arrive at Foreign Income Verification Statement (T1135), provide the information requested about the property cost and reporting method, and complete the T1135 screen(s) that follow.

-9. From the Tax home screen, enter foreign tax in the search field and select Foreign Tax Credit.
+9. From 2024 tax return, enter foreign tax in the search field and select Foreign Tax Credit.

-10. At the Foreign Taxes screen, select Yes for Do you want to determine how much you can recover?
+10. At Foreign Taxes, select Yes for Do you want to determine how much you can recover?

 13. You’ve now entered your foreign rental income and claimed any applicable foreign tax credits.